jojonas/jojonas.github.io/content/posts/python-vpn/index.md

 ### Running the VPN Client

 The full version has a command-line interface that accepts the key, the remote peer's IP address and the addresses to be configured inside the tunnel.
-It can be used as follows...

-Host A:
+Start the CrapVPN client on host A, specifying host B's IP address with the `-p` ("peer") parameter:

 ```shell-session
 $ sudo ./crapvpn.py -k 1234ABCD -p <Host_B_IP> 192.168.2.1 192.168.2.2
 ```

-Host B:
+Then start the script on host B, this time specifying host A's IP address.
+Also note that the IP addresses in the tunnel (`192.168.2.2` and `192.168.2.1`) are reversed in this second invocation:

 ```shell-session
 $ sudo ./crapvpn.py -k 1234ABCD -p <Host_A_IP> 192.168.2.2 192.168.2.1
 ```

-Then you should be able to send data from the host `192.168.2.1` to host `192.168.2.2` and vice versa, for example by sending an ICMP echo request:
+Now you should be able to send data from the host `192.168.2.1` to host `192.168.2.2` and vice versa, for example an ICMP echo request:

 ```shell-session
 $ ping -c 3 192.168.2.2